Budapest Metro: History

 The original line M1 ("Földalatti", from Hungarian föld "earth, ground", alatt "under"; so "the underground") ran for 5 km from Vörösmarty tér to Széchenyi fürdő.
 Line M1 was inaugurated on 2 May 1896, the year of the millennium (the thousandth anniversary of the arrival of the Magyars), by emperor Franz Joseph.
 It was named "Franz Joseph Underground Electric Railway Company" ("Ferenc József Földalatti Villamos Vasút Rt.").

 Works on line M2 started in the 1950s, although the first section did not open until 1970.
 It follows an east–west route, connecting the major Keleti (Eastern) and Déli (Southern) railway stations.

 Planning for Metro Line 3 began in 1963 and construction started in 1970 with help of Soviet specialists.
 The first section, consisting of six stations, opened in 1976.
 It was extended to the south in 1980 with five additional stations, and to the north in 1981, 1984, and 1990, with nine additional stations.
 With a length of approximately 16 km and a total of 20 stations, it is the longest line in Budapest.

 Construction of the fourth Metro line began in 2006.
 The line opened after several delays and budget overruns in May 2014.

 Routes

 The metro consists of four lines (M1–M4), each denoted by a different colour.
-M1 (yellow) runs from Mexikói út south-west towards the river.
-The M2 (red) line travels east–west through the city, crossing the Danube.
+M1 (yellow) runs from Mexikói út south-west towards the Danube.
+The M2 (red) line travels east–west through the city, crossing the river.
 The M3 (blue) runs in a broadly north–south alignment, interchanging with the three other lines.
 The M4 (green) line commences at Keleti pályaudvar and travels south-west, crossing the river, to terminate at Kelenföld vasútállomás.